Bruce Kessler

 The Scarabs won the International Grand Prix at Riverside, California beating the famous driver Phil Hill in a Ferrari.
 Kessler was invited to Europe to drive at Le Mans.

-Kessler came back to California and became a film and television director.
+Kessler returned to California and became a film and television director.
 One of his earliest efforts was a short film he directed on the Scarab race car for his friend Lance Reventlow called The Sound of Speed.

-As a film and television director, some of his credits include the television series The Monkees, The Flying Nun, Mission: Impossible, It Takes a Thief, Marcus Welby, M.D., The Rockford Files, McCloud, CHiPs, The Greatest American Hero, The A-Team, Mickey Spillane's Mike Hammer, Hunter and Renegade, his last directing credit.
+As a film and television director, some of his credits include the television series The Monkees, The Flying Nun, Mission: Impossible, It Takes a Thief, Marcus Welby, M.D., The Rockford Files, McCloud, CHiPs, The Greatest American Hero, The A-Team, Mickey Spillane's Mike Hammer, Hunter, and Renegade, his final directing credit.

 Kessler was also a world class skeet and trap shooter.
-He is now retired in Marina Del Rey, California.
+He was retired to Marina Del Rey, California.

 (key)